Black Friday Deal : Up to 40% OFF! + 2 free self-paced courses + Free Ebook - SCHEDULE CALL

 • What is manual testing?

-• What are the advantages of manual testing?
+• What are the advantages and disadvantages of manual testing?

 • What is automation testing?

-• What are the advantages of automation testing?
+• What are the advantages and disadvantages of automation testing?

 So, without wasting further time, let’s dive in for an enriched learning experience!

-Software testing is the activity that is aimed at evaluating the capability of a program or system and determining that it meets its expected results.
-Software Testing is a process of executing a program or system to find errors or mistakes.
+Software Testing is the activity that is aimed at evaluating the capability of a program or system and determining that it meets its expected results.
+Simply put, it is the process of executing a program or system to find errors or mistakes.

 The problem in software testing stems from the complexity of the software; we cannot wholly test a program with mild complexity.
 Software Testing is something more than just debugging.
 The purpose of software testing can be quality assurance, reliability estimation or verification and validation.

-Unlike physical systems, most of the defects in software are design errors and not manufacturing defects.
+Unlike physical systems, most software defects are design errors and not manufacturing defects.
 Once the software is ready, the design defects remain concealed until activation.
 Therefore, software testing becomes an integral part of removing any of the bugs that may have appeared.
+You first have to become a software tester to learn about the detailed concept.

 Why Do We Need Software Testing?